-The Director of Teaching and Learning (Postgraduate) of the School of Dental Science, on the advice of the appropriate Head of Division will assign an academic Supervisor to each student for their research project.
+The Director of Teaching and Learning (Postgraduate) of the School of Dental Science, on the advice of the appropriate Head of Division, will assign an academic Supervisor to each student for their research project.

-By 31st August of the final year of the course of study, a student must submit two bound printed copies of the thesis to the Dean of Graduate Studies not later than three years (five years in the case of part-time students).
+By 31st August of the final year of the course of study, not later than three years (fice years in the case of part-time students) a student must submit two bound printed copies of the thesis to the Dean of Graduate Studies.
 The student will normally be asked to attend a viva voce examination on the subject matter of the thesis.

 A Professional Doctorate in Dental Science is awarded on passing all components of the course and successful submission of the completed thesis and a clinical audit.
+The pass mark for all assessments is 50%.
+The thesis will be graded on a pass/fail basis.

-A student whose progress is unsatisfactory either academically or clinically, may be excluded from any further participation on the course at any time by the Dean of Graduate Studies, who will act in Consultation with the Dean of the Dental School and Director of Teaching and Learning (Postgraduate) of the School of Dental Science on the advice of the appropriate Head of Division and the Course Director.
+A student whose progress is unsatisfactory either academically or clinically, may be excluded from any further participation on the course at any time by the Dean of Graduate Studies, who will act in consultation with the Dean of Dental Affairs and Director of Teaching and Learning (Postgraduate) of the School of Dental Science on the advice of the appropriate Head of Division and the Course Director.

-2.4 Director of Teaching and Learning (Postgraduate): Professor Claire Healy
+2.6 Director of Teaching and Learning (Postgraduate): Professor Ebrahim Al-Awadhi